Bioconductor/OrchestratingSingleCellAnalysis/README.md

 ## Deployment instructions

-The deployment cycle for this book is amusingly circuitous:

 1. Commit changes to this repository, usually on the `master` branch.
-2. The [**simpleSingleCell**](https://github.com/MarioniLab/simpleSingleCell) package is a "trojan" that we will use to sneak the book onto Bioconductor's build system (BBS) owing to the latter's package-centric nature.
+2. The [**OSCA**](https://github.com/LTLA/OSCA) package is a "trojan" that we will use to sneak the book onto Bioconductor's build system (BBS) owing to the latter's package-centric nature.
 It contains a GitHub Action to poll for and incorporate any changes in this repository, after which it will bump the version number and push the changes to the Bioconductor Git servers.
-3. The BBS does its stuff and compiles the book.
+3. The BBS does its stuff and compiles the book every Tuesday and Friday, deploying the HTMLs to a relevant Bioconductor-hosted location for viewing.
-4. The [Pages repository](https://github.com/Bioconductor/OrchestratingSingleCellAnalysis-devel) has its own GitHub Action that pulls the built tarballs from the Bioconductor website and uploads the compiled book onto GitHub Pages.

-Despite its complexity, it is fully automatic beyond the first push to this repository.